All Episodes

 He looks amazing.

-He is so presidential.
+He's so presidential.

-He seems so strong in the face of of you know, so much criticism, and I don't think that there's anything negative that anyone can say about the speech in Saudi Arabia about seeing him now in Israel.
+And I don't think that there's anything negative that anyone can say about the speech in Saudi Arabia, about seeing him now in Israel.

-Uh, I'm just so so proud of him.
+I'm just so, so proud of him.

-But I I just want to ask you, because it really is a false narrative that Democrats put out there, and Hillary took all that money from all those Muslim countries for her foundation, and it seems that they bought her silence in terms of she was never critical of their abysmal human rights record.
+And it seems that they bought her silence in terms of she was never critical of their abysmal human rights record.

 What are your thoughts on that?

-It's because and you're calling this whole segment fake news.
+It's because, and you're calling this whole segment fake news.

 I mean, that's exactly what it is.